Getting To -and Around- the French Riviera

 BlaBlaCar is a ride-share that you can book via their website or the app.
 It costs approximately €3 per ride to go from the Nice airport to Monaco.

 The Klaxit app enables passengers to travel at very low cost, or for free (drivers earn a small fee, from €1.50 to €3 per passenger, depending on the distance travelled).

 The Famous French Riviera Train Routes

-The Regional Express Train, or TER, connects major coastal cities throughout the Riviera, from Fréjus to Ventimiglia, the first town over the Italian border.
+The Regional Express Train, or TER, connects major coastal cities throughout the Riviera, from Fréjus to San Remo, over on the Italian Riviera.
 Trains run about every 30 minutes and most of the stations sit within walking distance of the town center, or offer a bus service from the station.
 You can purchase tickets from machines at each station, just be sure to stamp your ticket in one of the validation machines before hopping on board.

 Taking the Bus

 Buses snake throughout the Côte d’Azur, connecting coastal towns to perched medieval villages.
 With the Ticket Azur (€1.50), you can hop on buses that link Nice to nearby towns like Grasse, Saint-Paul de Vence, Eze Village and Monaco.

 - #100 Bus (€1.50, every 15 minutes from 6am to 8pm) runs the length of the Corniche Inférieure between Nice (where it departs from the port) and Menton, stopping at all the villages along the way, including Villefranche-sur-Mer, Beaulieu-sur-Mer and Cap d’Ail and Monaco.